javason22/etl/README.md

 ## Features

-- A simple generic Extractor-Transformer-Loader design for high code usability and extensibility
+- A simple generic Extractor-Transformer-Loader design for high code re-usable and extensible
 - Standard RESTful APIs CRUD operations for wagers and wager summaries
-- Pagination for wagers and wager summaries
+- Pagination for wagers and wager summaries with query criteria
 - Trigger ETL transformation to summarize the wager amounts by account and day
 - Two versions of ETL transformation
   - Version 1: Summarize the wager amounts by account and day in Java code
   - Version 2: Summarize the wager amounts by account and day in MySQL using GROUP BY clause
 - API documentation using Swagger
-- Redis caching for CRUD operations
+- Redis caching for CRUD results for fast entities retrieval
-- Bloom filter for minimizing the number of database queries
+- Bloom filter to prevent invalid and non-exist ID searching in database queries
-- Concurrent asynchronous processing for ETL transformation
+- Concurrent asynchronous processing to increase the performance of ETL transformation
-- Redis distributed lock for ETL transformation to guarantee only one ETL transformation is running at a time
+- Redis distributed lock for ETL transformation to guarantee only ETL transformation is atomic operation
 - Spring Data JPA for interacting with MySQL databases
 - Redisson for interacting with Redis server
-- Spring Validation for validating the APIs' request
+- Spring Validation for validating APIs' request
 - Mockito for unit testing

 ## Installation